The-Politico/django-crosswalk/docs/source/quickstart.rst

   $ pip install django-crosswalk-client

-7. Read through the rest of these docs to see how to interact with your database.
+7. Read through the rest of these docs to see how to interact with your database using the client.